-Fortran TQGMOB(INDEXP, ISP, VAL, IWSG, IV WSE)
+Fortran TQGMOB(INDEXP, ISP, VAL, IWSG, IWSE)

-C-interface tq_gmob(TC_INT indexp,TC_INT isp, INT iwse); TC_FLOAT val,TC_INT iwsg,TC
+C-interface tq_gmob(TC_INT indexp,TC_INT isp,TC_FLOAT val,TC_INT iwsg,TC INT iwse);

 Full name: Get Mobility

-Purpose: Getting mobility of a species in a phase wi fractions given by other subroutines show • • • • • • • • • • • • • • • • • • • •
+Purpose: Getting mobility of a species in a phase with the temperature, pressure, and site fractions given by other subroutines shown.

 Comments: Remember this subroutine requires no action of setting condition and calculating equilibrium.
 It is for getting the atomic or species mobility in a single phase with given temperature, pressure and atomic arrangements no matter if the phase is stable, metastable, or unstable in competition with other phases.
 The application program should take care of the phase stability or phase equilibrium if it is of interest.
-The use of this subroutine is demonstrated in Example 9 .

 Arguments

 Name Туре Value set on call or returned

 INDEXP Integer Set to a phase index.

 ISP Integer Set to a system species index

 VAL Double precision Return species or atomic mobility value.

 IWSG Integer array Workspace

 IWSE Integer array Workspace